 Melatonin is a hormone made by the pineal gland.
-This is a small endocrine gland at the base of the brain.
-Secretion of melatonin is controlled by exposure to light.
+The pineal gland is a small neuroendocrine gland at the base of the brain.
+It makes and secretes melatonin.
+The secretion of melatonin is controlled by exposure to light.
 Melatonin isn’t a nutrient.

-Melatonin may play a part in the diurnal cycle.
+Melatonin may be a part of the diurnal cycle.
+This is also known as the circadian rhythm.
 This is the regular cycle of wakefulness and sleep linked with day and night.
 Studies show above-average serum levels of melatonin in people with seasonal affective disorder (SAD).
 This is a type of depression.
 It’s linked with the short daylight hours in winter.

 Medically valid uses

-Taking melatonin can shift the circadian (24-hour) clock by about one hour.
-This makes up for one hour of jet lag.
-But studies show that jet lag due to travel through more than two time zones cannot be quickly corrected by melatonin.
+Taking melatonin can shift the circadian (24-hour) clock by about 1 hour.
+This makes up for 1 hour of jet lag.
+But studies show that jet lag due to travel through more than 2 time zones cannot be quickly corrected by melatonin.

-Melatonin is said to help ease sleep disorders, such as insomnia.
+Melatonin may help ease sleep disorders, such as insomnia.
 It may also help treat depression.
-It may also improve how the immune system works.
-Melatonin is also claimed to slow the aging process.
-It may even help manage some cancers when taken with other medicines.
+It may improve how the immune system works.
+Melatonin may help to slow the aging process.
+It may help manage some cancers when taken with other medicines.

 Melatonin comes in both rapid-release and slow-release forms.
-The range being studied is 0.5–5 mg per day.
+The range being studied is 0.5 mg to 5 mg per day.
 A recommended amount hasn’t been set.

-You should take melatonin two hours or less before your regular sleep time.
+You should take melatonin 2 hours or less before your regular sleep time.